Bugum Chugu: Ceremony's preparation

-The celebration of the festival starts on the ninth day of Bugum Goli.
+The celebration of the festival starts on the ninth day of Buɣim Goli.
 Normally, except essential services such as fetching of water, grinding of flour, sale of meat and taking care of the sick, no work is allowed to be done on any Dagomba festival day.
 So on this day everyone (men, women and children) stays at home.
 The men start the day moving round each other's homes to say good morning and Happy New Year.
 Everyone is heard saying "Ni ti yuun palli" (literally and our new year).
 After a brief exchange of the new year greetings, people sit at home and engage in normal conversation.
 The young boys look for dry grass to prepare long torches for distribution to their grandparents, grand aunts, grand uncles and maternal uncles.
 After preparation, the boys take them to the homes of the recipients.
 As the afternoon approaches most house owners kill fowl, guinea-fowl, goats or sheep to feast on.
 The feast is done both in the afternoon and in the evening.
 Homes that cannot afford animals or fowl may buy meat from the butchers.
 The most common soup for supper on the night of the festival is made from the leaves of a tree called puhuga (Tamaridus Indica).
 Even though every home cooks food for the day and the night, everybody distributes food to friends and relatives.
 There is so much food for the day that not even half of it would be eaten.
 After eating the evening meal, morsels and pieces of meat are cut and placed on the short walls in the house.
 This food is said to be for the dead ancestors of the person who put it there.
 The food is also said to be for God.
 The people make their vows and declarations while placing the food on the walls.
 They ask God to give them a long life, or a husband, or children or any other thing.
 They vow to do or abstain from some action.